Param Vir Chakra: The Highest Gallantry Award in India

-Param Vir Chakra or PVC is the India's highest military decoration which is awarded for most conspicuous bravery or some daring or pre-eminent act of valour or self sacrifice, in the presence of enemy, whether on land, at sea or in the air.
+Param Vir Chakra or PVC is India's highest military decoration which is awarded for most conspicuous bravery or some daring or pre-eminent act of valour or self-sacrifice, in the presence of an enemy, whether on land, at sea or in the air.
 It was introduced on 26 January, 1950 on the first Republic Day.
-It has mostly been awarded posthumously.
+This award may be given posthumously.
 It is what every army personnel dreams for.
-Do you know when Indian army used to work under British Army the highest honour or award given for the bravery to the soldiers was Victoria Cross?
-Let us study through this article in detail about Param Vir Chakra award, its eligibility criteria, on what basis it is given, who was awarded first with PVC, what are the allowances given to the awardees etc.
+Do you know when the Indian army used to work under British Army the highest honour or award given for the bravery to the soldiers was Victoria Cross?

 Param Vir Chakra